Jira Connector for Power BI

 Power Bi Load DSN Table Data

-6. Finally, use data extracted from Jira API in Power BI reports:
+6. Finally, finally, use extracted data from Jira in a Power BI report:

 Power Bi Extracted DSN Table Data